 - Legal expenses (immigration or citizenship documentation, tax preparation, family law, child support)

 - Savings (transfers to savings account, retirement fund or brokerage account)

 - Income taxes you might owe in addition to the amount withheld from your paycheck

 The next step is to record your monthly income from all sources and compare it to your expenses.
 Does your income cover all your expenses?
-Once you have an idea of where your money is going every month, you can begin to use the information to make decisions about how to spend your money wisely, and how much you can afford to spend in both essential and non-essential spending categories.
+Once you have an idea of where your money is going every month, you can begin to use the information to make decisions about how to spend your money wisely, and how much you can afford to spend.

 Why should I have a bank checking account?

-Having a checking account at a bank or credit union can help you manage your money and keep it safe.
-When you have a checking account, you don’t have to carry large amounts of cash around.
+Having a checking account at a bank can help you manage your money and keep it safe.
+When you have a bank account, you don’t have to carry large amounts of cash around.
 Most businesses accept checks if you have a state ID or driver’s license.
 Canceled checks are proof that you paid a bill.
-Money in your account is safe from fire, loss or theft.
+Money in your bank account is safe from fire, loss or theft.
 Each account is insured by the federal government for up to $250,000.
-Checking accounts can cost money, but you are sure to find an account that is cheaper than using check-cashers and money orders.
+Bank accounts can cost money, but you are sure to find a bank account that is cheaper than using check-cashers and money orders.

 How can I use a checking account to manage money more effectively?

 Your checking account and checkbook register are important money management tools.
 If you pay your bills when you get your paycheck, you’ll have a better idea where you stand until the next payday.

 - Balance (reconcile) your bank statement when you receive it.
 Most banks make it easy to balance your account—just follow the step-by-step instructions that come with the statement.